tensorflow/docs/site/en/api_docs/python/tf/mixed_precision/experimental/DynamicLossScale.md

 <!-- Placeholder for "Used in" -->

+WARNING: This class is deprecated and will be unexposed from the TF 2 namespace starting in TensorFlow 2.5.
+In TensorFlow 2.5, this class will only be accessible as <a href="../../../tf/mixed_precision/experimental/DynamicLossScale.md"><code>tf.compat.v1.mixed_precision.DynamicLossScale</code></a>.
+Additionally in 2.5, you will no longer be able to pass a `DynamicLossScale` to a
+<a href="../../../tf/keras/mixed_precision/Policy.md"><code>tf.keras.mixed_precision.Policy</code></a>.
+All the functionality in this class has
+been merged into <a href="../../../tf/keras/mixed_precision/LossScaleOptimizer.md"><code>tf.keras.mixed_precision.LossScaleOptimizer</code></a>, so this class is no longer needed.

 Dynamic loss scaling works by adjusting the loss scale as training progresses.
 The goal is to keep the loss scale as high as possible without overflowing the